 What if you want to make a change to all Car objects, regardless of type?
 This is another advantage of the OOP approach.
 Make a change to your Car class, and all car objects will simply inherit the new code.

 3. Flexibility through polymorphism

 Riffing on this example, you now need just a few drivers, or functions, like “driveCar,” driveRaceCar” and “DriveLimousine.”
 RaceCarDrivers share some traits with LimousineDrivers, but other things, like RaceHelmets and BeverageSponsorships, are unique.

-This is where object-oriented programming’s sweet polymorphism comes into play.
+This is where object-oriented programming’s polymorphism comes into play.
 Because a single function can shape-shift to adapt to whichever class it’s in, you could create one function in the parent Car class called “drive” — not “driveCar” or “driveRaceCar,” but just “drive.”
-This one function would work with the RaceCarDriver, LimousineDriver, etc. In fact, you could even have “raceCar.drive(myRaceCarDriver)” or “limo.drive(myChauffeur).”
+This one function would work with the RaceCarDriver, LimousineDriver and so on.
+In fact, you could even have “raceCar.drive(myRaceCarDriver)” or “limo.drive(myChauffeur).”

 4. Effective problem solving